actix/actix-website/content/docs/url-dispatch.md

 ## Path information extractor

-Actix provides functionality for type safe path information extraction.
-[*Path*](../../actix-web/actix_web/struct.Path.html) extracts information, destination type could be defined in several different forms.
+Actix provides functionality for type safe path information extraction.  [*Path*][pathstruct] extracts information, destination type could be defined in several different forms.
 Simplest approach is to use `tuple` type.
 Each element in tuple must correpond to one element from path pattern. i.e. you can match path pattern `/{id}/{username}/` against `Path<(u32, String)>` type, but `Path<(String, String, String)>` type will always fail.

 {{< include-example example="url-dispatch" file="path.rs" section="path" >}}